junyanyao/junyanyao.github.io/_posts/2020-01-20-Missing_data.md

     -   For example, we are missing data regarding the fathers of children in a dataset, we can probably fill these values in with mother's report of the values.

 ### More complicated missing data methods

+This is the hardest part, this method is relatively complicated but can cause less bias in your dataset for further estimation.

 #### Methods that throw away data